friemen/zackzack/README.md

 [state -> state] is called that ensures that invariants regarding the components state are re-established.

-To enable *communication among controller processes* the channels can be defined before the actions.
-The channels are passed as part of the component model to the controller and to render functions.
+To enable *communication among controller processes* each view has its own input channel which is created when the view components state is initialised (IInitState).
+Upon mounting the chnannel is registered under the views id in a global map.
+The channel is removed from this map when it is unmounted.
+A view used as child of a parent view contains the channel of its parent in the `:parent-ch` entry in its spec.
 An action that wishes to send an event to a different process would use type `:action`, which, in turn, triggers the execution of an arbitrary action function.

 ## TODOs
-* Panels need layout
+* General navigation among views
+* Component access to global data like user, roles, rights
+* Layout rules for panels
 * Validation
 * Formatting / parsing of values
 * Controlling input focus